-Partnership with pupils, parents, carers and the wider community disability or with learning difficulties will be able to access school's information.
+Partnership with pupils, parents, carers and the wider community

 We monitor parental involvement and have strategies to raise participation of under represented groups of parents and sections of the community.
 Information and meetings for parents are made accessible for all.